Archive 5 Things Your Kid Should Not Post on Instagram

 Images With Location Tags or Landmarks

-It’s perfectly fine for your child to post photos of themselves or of you and your family.
+It’s perfectly fine for your child to post a picture of themselves or of you and your family.
 Predators might track you or your child down based on clues that your photos give away.
 And believe us when we say your photos reveal more than you think.

 Apart from the metadata that each of your photos contains, there’s also the issue of Location Tags and Landmarks.
 Location tags are one of Instagram’s features designed to tell others where the photos were taken.
 It’s best that your child doesn’t use this feature at all.